 If you don’t like the idea of your life insurance expiring, then go with a whole life insurance plan.
 Permanent life insurance plans never expire, but they are more expensive.

 The money that accrues in a permanent life insurance policy’s cash value component can typically be borrowed or withdrawn by the policyholder for any need that he or she sees fit.
-This can provide the policyholder with additional funds for the down payment on a home, the purchase of a car, debt repayment, or even for supplemental retirement income in the future.
+This can provide the policyholder with additional funds for the down payment on a home, the purchase of a car, debt repayment, or even supplemental retirement income in the future.

 Although the premiums for permanent life insurance can be more expensive than premiums for a term policy, the amount of the premium on a permanent policy will typically be locked in for life.
 This means that the policyholder will not need to worry about his or her premiums increasing in the future — even if they get sick or wind up with a chronic health condition.

 In addition to all of the other uses of life insurance for those who are over age 50, a permanent life insurance policy can also be used for the simple purpose of supplementing one’s savings.

-For example, a whole life insurance policy can help you to build up cash on a tax-deferred basis that can be drawn upon in the future in a number of different ways.
-Unlike money that is invested in the unpredictable stock market, funds that are inside of the cash value of whole life insurance are provided with a guaranteed rate of growth.
+For example, a whole life insurance policy can help you build up cash on a tax-deferred basis that can be drawn upon in the future in a number of different ways.
+Unlike money that is invested in the unpredictable stock market, funds that are inside the cash value of whole life insurance are provided with a guaranteed rate of growth.

 This can provide not just safety, but also peace of mind in knowing that the principal is protected regardless of what is happening in the market, as well as in the economy overall.
-In addition, the death benefit on these life insurance plans is also tax-free to the named beneficiary (or beneficiaries).
+In addition, the death benefit on these life insurance plans is also tax-free for the named beneficiary (or beneficiaries).
 This means the money can be used by survivors for their financial needs, and all without having to hand over a portion of it to the IRS.